Uberspace/lab/source/guide_nextcloud.rst

 Run the installation script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, execute the NextCloud maintenance PHP script ``occ`` with the parameters shown below.
+Now, execute the Nextcloud maintenance PHP script ``occ`` with the parameters shown below.
 Set the three highlighted parameters to your account-specific values before executing the command:

-* ``NEXTCLOUD_ADMIN_USER`` the name of the NextCloud admin user you have to use when logging on for the first time on your new NextCloud Instance
+* ``NEXTCLOUD_ADMIN_USER`` the name of the Nextcloud admin user you have to use when logging on for the first time on your new Nextcloud Instance
-* ``NEXTCLOUD_ADMIN_PASS`` the password for the NextCloud admin user
+* ``NEXTCLOUD_ADMIN_PASS`` the password for the Nextcloud admin user
 * ``MYSQL_PASSWORD`` your :manual_anchor:`MySQL Password <database-mysql.html#login-credentials>`

 .. code-block:: console